 Automotive Technician Salary

 Men make up the majority of Automotive Technicians in the United States, bringing in about $17.12 per hour.
 Overall compensation packages to Automotive Technicians range from $23K on the low end to $61K on the high end; this includes bonuses that peak near $10K and profit sharing that approaches $2K, with some high rollers snagging commissions as high as $31K.
 The most important factor affecting compensation for this group is the specific employer, followed by career duration and location.
 Most workers in this position report moderate levels of job satisfaction.
 Unfortunately, some people in this line of work are without benefits — close to two-fifths lack coverage.
 On the flip side, the larger part have medical insurance and just over two-fifths receive dental plans.
-The numbers in this rundown were provided by PayScale's salary survey participants.

 Job Description for Automotive Technician